-ELGIN
+HADEN ELGIN

-At the Ozark Center for Language Studies, which she started after retiring as a college professor, Dr. Elgin is involved in and supportive of The Coyote Jones series, stothe science fiction community beyond writing novels.
-She galactic superspy, are lots of founded the Linguistics & Science Fiction Network, and currently writes, edits and publishes its newsletter, Linguistics & Science Fiction.
-She founded the Science Fiction Poetry Association, and for a number of years edited and published STAR \LINE, its newsletter.
+At the Ozark Center for Language Studies, which she started after retiring as a college professor, Dr. Elgin is involved in and supportive of the science fiction community beyond writing novels.
+She founded the Linguistics & Science Fiction Network, and currently writes, edits and publishes its newsletter.
+Linguistics & Science Fiction.
+She founded the Science Fiction Poetry Association, and for a number of years edited and published STARLINE, its newsletter.